robdevops/finbot/README.md

     * 🔴 market closed
     * 🟠 pre/post-market
     * 🟢 normal trading
 * The warning symbol ⚠️ indicates possible risk factors.
-This is not intended to replace due diligence, but to non-exhaustively highlight where extra diligence is warranted.
+This is not intended to replace due diligence, but to non-exhaustively highlight where additional diligence is due.
 Some risk factors include:
     * Negative earnings ⚠️
     * Earnings in decline ⚠️
     * Negative cashflow ⚠️